Today, with Digitization of everything, 80 percent of the data being created is unstructured.

 Audio, Video, our social footprints, the data generated from conversations between customer service reps, tons of legal document’s texts processed in financial sectors are examples of unstructured data stored in Big Data.

 Organizations are turning to natural language processing (NLP) technology to derive understanding from the myriad of these unstructured data available online and in call-logs.

 Natural language processing (NLP) is the ability of computers to understand human speech as it is spoken.
 NLP is a branch of artificial intelligence that has many important implications on the ways that computers and humans interact.
 Machine Learning has helped computers parse the ambiguity of human language.

-Apache OpenNLP, Natural Language Toolkit(NLTK), Stanford NLP are various open source NLP libraries used in real world application below.
+Apache OpenNLP, Natural Language Toolkit(NLTK), Stanford NLP are various open source NLP libraries used in the real-world application below.

 Here are multiple ways NLP is used today:

 Text analysis, also known as sentiment analytics is a key use of NLP.
-Businesses are most concerned with comprehending how their customers feel emotionally adn use that data for betterment of their service.
+Businesses are most concerned with comprehending how their customers feel emotionally and use that data for the betterment of their service.

 Google and Bing and other search systems use NLP to extract terms from text to populate their indexes and to parse search queries.

 Google Translate applies machine translation technologies in not only translating words but in understanding the meaning of sentences to provide a true translation.

 Many important decisions in financial markets use NLP by taking plain text announcements and extracting the relevant info in a format that can be factored into algorithmic trading decisions.
 E.g. news of a merger between companies can have a big impact on trading decisions, and the speed at which the particulars of the merger, players, prices, who acquires who can be incorporated into a trading algorithm can have profit implications in the millions of dollars.